silverhawke249/silver-meadow/README.md

 - 1.0.3
   - Adjustment on impossible Sudoku level.
 - 1.0.2
-  - Adjustments on a level and main map, added Sudoku levels.
+  - Adjustments on a level and main map.
+  - Added Sudoku levels.
 - 1.0.1
   - Minor adjustments on main map and a sublevel.
 - 1.0.0